pilif/pilif.github.com/_posts/2011-10-06-e-notice-stays-off.md

 So, I decided to just fix the problem (undefined variable access) but leave E_NOTICE where it is (off).
-There's always `git blame` and I'll make sure I will get a beer every time somebody lets another undefined variable slip in :-)
+There's always `git blame` and I'll make sure I will get a beer every time somebody lets another undefined variable slip in.